-8.6.
+1.6.
 Maximum Time allowed to complete a Graduate program

-- The maximum time allowed for a student in which he/she may complete a Master degree program is a maximum of double the regular number of required semesters.
-(E.g. a two-year master degree must be completed in a maximum of 8 regular semesters of enrolment in the program). - The maximum time allowed for a student in which he/she may complete a Doctorate of Philosophy in Law degree program is five years (must be completed in a maximum of 10 regular semesters of enrolment in the program). - The maximum time allowed for a student in which he/she may complete a Doctorate of Business Administration program is a maximum of double the regular number of required semesters. must be completed in a maximum of 16 regular semesters of enrolment in the program

-The maximum number of semesters of enrolment for transfer students is determined after the deduction of the number of earned/transferred semesters from the above limits.
+- The maximum time allowed for a student in which he/she may complete a Professional Postgraduate Diploma in Teaching program and a Master degree program is a maximum of double the regular number of required semesters.
+(E.g. a two-year master degree must be completed in a maximum of 8 regular semesters of enrolment in the program). - The maximum time allowed for a student to complete a Doctorate of Philosophy in Law degree program is five years (must be completed in a maximum of 10 regular semesters of enrolment in the program). - The maximum time allowed for a student to complete the Doctorate of Business Administration degree program within a maximum of six-year period. - The maximum number of semesters of enrolment for transfer students is determined after the deduction of the number of earned/transferred semesters from the above limits.
 Suspended semesters are not counted in the time allowed for students to complete their degree.

-8.7.
+1.7.
 Academic Evaluation and Assessment

-8.7.1.
+1.7.1.
 Course Assessment